sccn/sccn.github.io/workshops/Future_workshops.md

 In 2022:

--   There will be an EEGLAB Workshop in Europe [at the Catholic University Lublin in Lublin](/workshops/EEGLAB_2020_Lublin), Poland from September 12 to 16, 2022.
+-   There will be an [EEGLAB Workshop](https://sites.google.com/ucsd.edu/eeglab2022/) in San Diego in November 2022

 Do not forget to subscribe to the EEGLAB News list to be notified of new workshop and registration information (you may register by clicking a